Bathing your dog regularly is an essential element of dog care. And the need to keep your dog healthy and clean doesn’t stop during cold weather.

 If you don’t have enough space at home or don’t want to clean up after a dog bath, take your dog to a self-service wash.
 Here, you pay and get access to a fully-equipped washing space.

 You can make particular requests if your dog has allergies or other needs.
-Although you may have to pay a bit extra, it’ll maximize comfort and convenience for your dog.
+Although you may have to pay a bit extra, this will maximize your dog’s comfort and convenience.

 Hire a professional groomer

-Or, you can use plan B. If your dog is difficult to handle, turn to a professional.
+Or, choose plan B. If your dog is difficult to handle, turn to a professional.

 Professional groomers clean your dog thoroughly from ears to tail.